Akshay Naheta

 Akshay Naheta (born 23 July 1981) is an Indian-born British business executive.
-He is the founder and chief executive officer of Distributed Technologies Research, a decentralized finance startup focusing on stablecoin technology and other linked services.
-As of March 2025, he was appointed as the co-chief executive officer at Bakkt Holdings, Inc.
+He is the chief executive officer of Bakkt, Inc and sits on the company's board of directors.
+He joined Bakkt, Inc. in March 2025 as the co-CEO of Bakkt.
+Prior to the acquisition by Bakkt, Inc. in April 2026, he served as the founder and chief executive officer of Distributed Technologies Research (DTR), a decentralized finance startup focusing on stablecoin technology and other linked services.

 He was previously Senior Vice President, Investments at SoftBank Group where he was involved in several high-profile investments for the Vision Fund, including Auto1 and chipmaker Nvidia.

 Additionally, he was the chief architect behind the planned $40 billion sale of the British software design and semiconductor firm Arm to Nvidia, “creating world’s premier computing company for the age of AI,” and was responsible for its restructuring.
 In early February 2022, Nvidia and Arm agreed to terminate the deal due to significant regulatory challenges, with the newly restructured Arm prepared for a public offering.
 Despite the termination of the deal, Softbank made $2 billion due to the break fee, which was paid upfront at the signing of the deal.

 While at SoftBank, Naheta helped founder and CEO Masayoshi Son monetize his stake in Alibaba Group.
 Son described Naheta as having “helped create significant value for shareholders."

 In 2020, he was included in Fortune’s "40 Under 40" most influential people in finance list and was named a World Economic Forum Young Global Leader.
 In February 2021, he was also listed on GQ India’s 25 Most Influential Young Indians list.